sofiaheaps/sofiaheaps/README.md

 - 📄 Recently graduated from The Bridge Digital Talent Accelerator's Full Cybersecurity Bootcamp, transitioning from a resort representative to a well-versed cybersecurity analyst.

+- ✉️ Don't hesitate to reach out at sofiaheaps05@gmail.com.

 <h2 align="center">📫Connect with me:</h2>

 <div align="left">